ohollmen/router66/README.md

 The router itself does not have any dependencies and does not carry any inter-relationships to any particular web frameworks or toolkits.

-Example of setup sequence for SPA App:
+Example of routing setup sequence for a SPA App:
 ```
 window.onload = function () {
   // Actions to be routed